-Hedging is a risk management strategy.
-It deals with reducing the risk of uncertainty related to the adverse price fluctuations in an asset.
-The aim of this strategy is to restrict the losses that may arise due to unknown fluctuations in the investment prices and to lock the profits therein.
-It works on the principle of offsetting i.e. taking an opposite and equal position in two different markets.
+Hedging in finance is a risk management strategy.
+It deals with reducing or eliminating the risk of uncertainty.
+This strategy aims to restrict the losses that may arise due to unknown fluctuations in the investment prices and to lock the profits therein.
+It works on the principle of offsetting, i.e., taking an opposite and equal position in two different markets.
 In simple terms, it is hedging one investment by investing in some other investment.

 Generally, when people plan to hedge, they try to insure themselves against a negative event.
 This does not prevent the event from occurring, but it surely reduces its impact.
-Not only individual investors but portfolio managers and large corporations also use this hedging technique to minimize the exposure to various types of risks and decrease the negative impact thereon.
+Individual investors and portfolio managers, and large corporations also use this hedging technique to minimize the exposure to various types of risks and decrease the negative impact thereon.

 Let us understand Hedging by a simple example.

-When you buy a life insurance policy, you support and secure your family’s future in case of your death or any serious injury in some accident.
+When you buy a life insurance policy, you support and secure your family’s future in case of your death or any severe injury in some accident.

 Areas of Hedging and their Risks

-A business can implement hedging technique in the following areas:
+A business can implement a hedging technique in the following areas:

 Currencies include foreign currencies.
 There are various types of risks associated with it.
-For e.g. “Currency Risk (or Foreign Exchange (Currency) Exposure Risk)”, “Volatility Risk”, etc.
+For Example, “Currency Risk (or Foreign Exchange (Currency) Exposure Risk),” “Volatility Risk,” etc.

-Interest rates include the lending and borrowing rates.
-The risks associated with these rates are known as “Interest Rate Risks”.
+Interest rates include lending and borrowing rates.
+The risks associated with these rates are known as “Interest Rate Risks.”

-Interestingly, weather is also one of the areas where hedging is possible.
+Interestingly, the weather is also one of the areas where hedging is possible.

-Forward (or a Forward Contract) is a non-standardized contract to buy or sell an asset between two independent parties at an agreed price and a specified date.
-It covers various contracts like Forward exchange contracts for currencies, commodities, etc.
+Forward (or a Forward Contract) is a non-standardized contract to buy or sell an underlying asset between two independent parties at an agreed price and a specified date.
+It covers various contracts like forwarding exchange contracts for currencies, commodities, etc.

-Futures (or a Futures Contract) is a standardized contract to buy or sell an asset between two independent parties at an agreed price, standardized quantity, and a specific date.
-It cover various contracts like currency futures contracts, etc.
+Futures (or a Futures Contract) is a standardized contract to buy or sell an underlying asset between two independent parties at an agreed price, standardized quantity, and a specific date.
+It covers various contracts like currency futures contracts, etc.

-It is one of the major components of financial markets today, where short-term lending, borrowing, buying and selling are done with the maturity of one year or less.
-Money markets cover a variety of contracts like money market operations for currencies, money market operations for interest, covered calls on equities, etc.
+It is one of the major components of financial markets; today, where short-term lending, borrowing, buying, and selling are done with a maturity of one year or less.
+Money markets hedge cover a variety of contracts like money market operations for currencies, money market operations for interest, covered calls on equities, etc.

-A hedging strategy generally refers to the risk reduction technique of an investment.
-There can be no standard strategy to hedge various financial instruments like forward contracts, options, swaps or stocks because these strategies require constant modification as per the type of market and investment, which requires hedging.
-To face such situations, a business can implement few strategies which are as follows:
+A hedging strategy generally refers to the risk reduction technique of investment.
+There can be no standard strategy to hedge various financial instruments like forwarding contracts, options, swaps, or stocks because these strategies require constant modification as per the type of market and investment, which requires hedging.
+To face such situations, a business can implement a few strategies, which are as follows:

 You can do this by diversifying your portfolio with more than one type of asset.
-For e.g. you can invest 70% in equity and the rest 30% in other more stable assets, to create a balanced portfolio.
+E.g., you can invest 70% in equity and the rest 30% in other more stable assets to create a balanced portfolio.

 You can do this by investing a portion of the portfolio in debt and the other in derivatives.
-Where debt portion brings stability in the portfolio, the derivatives help in protecting it from the downside risk.
+Where the debt portion brings stability to the portfolio, the derivatives help in protecting it from the downside risk.

 Staying in Cash

 It is a ‘No Investment’ strategy.
-Here, the investor does not make an investment in any asset and thereby keeps his cash in hand.
+Here, the investor does not invest in any asset and thereby keeps his cash in hand.